 Irrigation systems have many advantages over hand watering.

-- Using irrigation is more efficient as the water in put right where it needs to go.
+- Using irrigation is more efficient as it delivers water to the right plant.

 - Irrigation can be set on a timed program, saving you from the hassle of watering after work or when you are away.